Are you the parent of a child who will be entering Grade R in the next couple of years? Then, this workshop is for YOU – Johannesburg

 I believe that many parents, who notoriously get their kids to school late, do not intend for these to be the consequences.
 In fact, I think they may be completely unaware that there are consequences when you don’t arrive on time and ready to learn.
 If you are one of those parents, I hope that my article has opened your eyes and given you the motivation to make changes, for the sake of your child.

 The idea for this article comes from a poster I came across on Pinterest that blew me away.
-Finally, I had come across an infographic that hammers home the point that reading to your child daily is NOT negotiable.
-It easily outlines the accumulative effect of reading to your child from early on, and highlights how disadvantaged your child could be if they are only read to for half – or less than half – of the time of their peers.
+Finally, I had come across an infographic that hammers home the point that reading to your child on a daily basis is NOT negotiable.
+It easily outlines the accumulative effect of reading to your child from an early age, and highlights how disadvantaged your child could be if they are only read to for half – or less than half – of the time of their peers.

 Take a look at the poster below and you’ll see what I mean.
 Click here to purchase posters or to download a PDF version from the creator.